 The government’s strategy relies on unprecedented interventions, including the further measures announced today in Rishi Sunak’s Summer statement, such as job placements, stamp duty and VAT reductions, job retention bonuses, restaurant vouchers, home insulation grants, and new jobs schemes for young people, to name just a few.
 With debt servicing costs so low and economic risk so high, our Chief Economic Advisor Kitty Ussher expects further stimulus leading into the Autumn budget, if it is needed.
 The government will rely on real time sources of economic data, including Fable Data, to track the performance of the economy and the degree of required intervention.

 Drop in UK Consumer Confidence

-Fable Data provides the government with real time spending data about the UK and the wider European consumer economy, using anonymised data from our panel of three million consumers and businesses.
+Fable Data provides the government with real time spending data about the UK and the wider European consumer economy, using anonymised spending data from millions of consumers and businesses.
 We also work with economic decision makers in the investment and corporate sectors.